 Your stay of proceedings will cease once you are discharged from bankruptcy or your consumer proposal has been completed.
 However, there’s usually nothing to worry about in terms of creditors seeking legal action because your debt is included in the bankruptcy (with certain exceptions).
 Since your debt would be waived with your discharge, creditors typically have no basis to take you to court to recoup their owed funds.

-Can Creditors Fight a Stay of Proceeding?
+Can Creditors Fight A Stay Of Proceedings?

 Yes, creditors have the right to request that a stay of proceedings be lifted, but only if they go through the proper sequence of actions.
-The only way a creditor can seek legal action against you is if they apply to the court to lift the stay of proceeding and are successful in doing so.
+The only way a creditor can seek legal action against you is if they apply to the court to lift the stay of proceedings and are successful in doing so.

-Once a motion has been brought before the court, the creditor will be in the position to argue to have the stay of proceeding lifted in order to identify the precise amount that is owed.
+Once a motion has been brought before the court, the creditor will be in the position to argue to have the stay of proceedings lifted in order to identify the precise amount that is owed.
 The creditor may also be required to argue that the type of debt owed is not covered by bankruptcy or a consumer proposal.
 You may then defend yourself in court and argue against this testimony in order to help ensure your stay remains.

-Once you file for bankruptcy or a consumer proposal, a stay of proceeding is automatically put in place and your creditors are notified of it right away.
+Once you file for bankruptcy or a consumer proposal, a stay of proceedings is automatically put in place and your creditors are notified of it right away.
 At this point, you’re protected against any threats of lawsuits from creditors, as long as the debts they seek fall under the law of bankruptcy in Canada.
 If you’re vulnerable to being legally threatened to repay your debts, speak with a licensed insolvency trustee who will help you choose the right path of protection for you.